Herrtian/PicoscenesToolbox/README.md

 ## Highlights

-- Support Linux and macOS
+- Support Linux, macOS and windows
 - Easy to use
 - Faster parsing than the MATLAB implementation
 - High scalability